 Registering a trademark in Europe.
+What is the procedure?

 Registering a trademark in Europe.
+What is the procedure?

 Trademarks are a symbol of the identity of your business.
 The original names, phrases, symbols, logos, and designs that you create for your business help to identify your products and services.
 Consumers will be able to distinguish your offerings from that of competing businesses largely thanks to memorable trademarks.